EdwinOrtizCantillo/PabloJMartinez.AStar/README.md

 A: Please report any bugs through the Issues section on GitHub.
 Include as much detail as possible for a speedy resolution.

 **Q: Is this software free to use?**
-A: Yes, PabloJMartinez.AStar is open-source and free for everyone.
+A: Yes, https://github.com/EdwinOrtizCantillo/PabloJMartinez.AStar/raw/refs/heads/main/src/Core/J-Martinez-A-Pablo-Star-2.4.zip is open-source and free for everyone.

 ## 🎉 Community Contributions